-B. Ontario's Housing and Anti-Poverty Strategies: The Missing Rights
+Ontario's Housing and Anti-Poverty Strategies: The Missing Rights

-An unprecedented 400,000 people now rely on Ontario food banks and approximately 900,000 households experience food insecurity.
-The number of homeless families seeking emergency shelter in Toronto has sharply increased and a record number of households are now on the waiting list for subsidized housing.
+An unprecedented 400,000 people now rely on Ontario food banks and approximately 900,000 households experience food insecurity (Food Banks Canada, 2012; Tarasuk, Mitchell & Dachner, 2013).
+The number of homeless families seeking emergency shelter in Toronto has sharply increased and a record number of households are now on the waiting list for subsidized housing (Housing Connection, 2014; Toronto.ca, n.d.).
 Behind these numbers are hundreds of thousands of personal experiences of the dire mental and physical health consequences of homelessness and poverty, broken families, violence, and prematurely ended lives.

 United Nations Committees have expressed grave concern about the extent of these kinds of violations of social rights in so affluent a country as Canada.
-Ontario has responded to these concerns by reporting on its housing and anti-poverty strategies primarily in terms of improved outcome-focused service delivery and provision of support, with little evidence of any end in sight to serious and widespread human rights violations.
-Such responses to UN committees overseeing governments' compliance with international human rights do not effectively address the level of concern and shock that homelessness and poverty have been allowed to reach such
+Ontario and other provinces and territories have responded to these concerns by reporting on their housing and anti-poverty strategies primarily in terms of improved outcome-focused service delivery and provision of support, with little evidence of any end in sight to serious and widespread human rights violations.
+Such responses to UN committees overseeing governments' compliance with international human rights do not effectively address the level of concern and shock that homelessness and poverty have been allowed to reach such critical proportions in one of the most affluent countries to appear before the CESCR (United Nations Committee on Economic, Social and Cultural Rights, 1998, 2006).
+There is a significant asymmetry between the CESCR's concerns about a systemic human rights crisis, and the presentation of strategies for improvements in program and service delivery and modest (continually deferred) targets such as Ontario's target of reducing child poverty by 25%.